kiwiPhrases/blognotebooks/README.md

-# blognotebooks
+# Blog Notebooks

-Instead of creating individual repositories for notebooks posted for my blog, I created this container.
+Instead of creating individual repositories for code used to generate output for my blog, I created this container.